jburguete/mpcotool/README.md

 with:

-* *"simulator"* simulator executable file name.
+* **"simulator"** simulator executable file name.

-* *"evaluator"*: Optional.
+* **"evaluator"**: Optional.
 When needed is the evaluator executable file name.

-* *"result"*: Optional.
+* **"result"**: Optional.
 Is the name of the optime result file (default is "result").

-* *"variables"*: Optional.
+* **"variables"**: Optional.
 Is the name of all simulated variables file (default is "variables").

-* *"precision"* defined for each variable.
+* **"precision"** defined for each variable.
 Number of precision digits to evaluate the variable.
 0 apply for integer numbers.

-* *"weight"* defined for each experiment.
+* **"weight"** defined for each experiment.
 Multiplies the objective value obtained for each experiment in the final objective function value.

-* *"seed"*: Seed of the pseudo-random numbers generator.
+* **"seed"**: Seed of the pseudo-random numbers generator.

 Implemented algorithms are:

-* *"sweep"*: Sweep brute force algorithm.
+* **"sweep"**: Sweep brute force algorithm.
 Requires for each variable:
-> sweeps: number of sweeps to generate for each variable in every experiment.
+  * *sweeps*: number of sweeps to generate for each variable in every experiment.

   The total number of simulations to run is:
 > (number of experiments) x (variable 1 number of sweeps) x ... x
 > (variable n number of sweeps) x (number of iterations)

-* *"Monte-Carlo"*: Monte-Carlo brute force algorithm.
+* **"Monte-Carlo"**: Monte-Carlo brute force algorithm.
 Requires on calibrate:
-> nsimulations: number of simulations to run in every experiment.
+  * *nsimulations*: number of simulations to run in every experiment.

   The total number of simulations to run is:
 > (number of experiments) x (number of simulations) x (number of iterations)

 * Both brute force algorithms can be iterated to improve convergence by using the following parameters:
-> nbest: number of best simulations to calculate convergence interval on next
-> iteration (default 1).
+  * *nbest*: number of best simulations to calculate convergence interval on next iteration (default 1).

->
-> tolerance: tolerance parameter to increase convergence interval (default 0).
+  * *tolerance*: tolerance parameter to increase convergence interval (default 0).

->
-> niterations: number of iterations (default 1).
+  * *niterations*: number of iterations (default 1).

 * Moreover, both brute force algorithms can be coupled with a gradient base method by using:
-> gradient_type:
->
->> coordinates:
->>
+  * *gradient_type*: method to estimate the gradient.
+Two options are currently
+  available:
+    * coordinates: coordinates descent method.
->> random:
+    * random: random method.

->>
->>> nestimates:
->
-> nsteps:
->
+It requires:

+    - nestimates: number of random checks to estimate the gradient.

+  Both methods require also:

+    * nsteps: number of steps to perform the gradient based method.
-> relaxation:
+    * relaxation: relaxation parameter.

-* *"genetic"*: Genetic algorithm.
+* **"genetic"**: Genetic algorithm.
 Requires the following parameters:
-> npopulation: number of population.
+  * *npopulation*: number of population.
->
-> ngenerations: number of generations.
+  * *ngenerations*: number of generations.
->
-> mutation: mutation ratio.
+  * *mutation*: mutation ratio.
->
-> reproduction: reproduction ratio.
+  * *reproduction*: reproduction ratio.
->
-> adaptation: adaptation ratio.
+  * *adaptation*: adaptation ratio.

   and for each variable:

-> nbits: number of bits to encode each variable.
+  * *nbits*: number of bits to encode each variable.

   The total number of simulations to run is:
 > (number of experiments) x (npopulation) x [1 + (ngenerations - 1)